 - the marking of digital objects and works, and the management of these digital marks (detection, clearing, duplication, modification, deletion).
-Examples of marks include: digital object identifiers, digital signature, watermarking, fingerprinting, sum check, - the definition and the management of technical conditions of use, - the capturing of legal clauses and local regulation features to be applied for the exploitation of the digital objects and works, - the management of a repository of patterns of well-known attacks on the ECMS, - the specification of decisions and countermeasures to be triggered as reactions by the ECMS when faced with identified attacks or misuses, - the setting up of links with the payment systems for the management of the commercial conditions of the digital objects and works, - the registration and the administration of sound users, - the monitoring of the usage which is made of the protected material, - the collection of evidences and statistics on usage operations performed on the digital objects and works, - the notarisation of evidences in trusted third-party databases.
+Examples of marks include: digital object identifiers, digital signature, watermarking, fingerprinting, check sum. - the definition and the management of technical conditions of use, - the capturing of legal clauses and local regulation features to be applied for the exploitation of the digital objects and works, - the management of a repository of patterns of well known attacks to the ECMS, - the specification of decisions and countermeasures to be triggered as reactions of the ECMS when faced to identified attacks or misuses, - the setting up of links with the payment systems for the management of the commercial conditions of the digital objects and works, - the registration and the administration of sound users, - the monitoring of the usage which is made of the protected material, - the collection of evidences and statistics on usage operations performed on the digital objects and works, - the notarisation of evidences in trusted third parties databases.

-The CITED model allows for the publishing, the delivery and eventually the modification of digital objects within unpredictable scenarios provided that the administration and management rules attached to the digital objects are respected.
+The CITED model allows for the publishing, the delivery and eventually the modification of digital object within unpredictable scenarios provided that the administration and management rules attached with the digital objects are respected.
 It allows for setting up a tracking system for the legal supply, administration, acquisition and utilisation of protected digital objects and works.

-The model defines the security services needed for a trustworthy administration and management of digital marks, contractual clauses, commercial conditions, and payment in open and distributed environments (e.g. WAN, Internet) or closed environments (e.g. LAN, Intranet).
-IT systems compliant with CITED specifications will be able to inter-work in a secure way thanks to the interoperability of services which are compliant with state-of-the-art standards.
+The model defines the needed security services for a trust administration and management of digital marks, contractual clauses, commercial conditions, and payment in open and distributed environments (e.g. WAN, INTERNET) or closed environments (e.g. LAN, INTRANET).

+IT systems compliant with CITED specifications will be able to inter-work in a secure way thanks to interoperability services which are compliant with state of the art standards.
+Initiative).

-CopySMART: a system ensuring IPR management
+III - CopySMART: a system ensuring IPR management